vhartikainen/protecting-workloads-workshop/docs/builder-session/remediate.md

 12\.
 Reorder the rules as appropriate for your use case.

 13\.
 Click **Update** to persist the changes.

+14\.
+Create additional conditions for SQL injection mitigation:

+??? info "Solution"
+    1.	update the **SQL injection** condition named filterSQLi with 2 additional filters
+        1. <s>query_string, url decode</s> _You should have created this filter in <a href="./#console-walkthrough-creating-a-condition-and-rule">the walk through</a>_
+        2. body, html decode
+        3. header, cookie, url decode

+15\.
 Now run the scanner that you used during the previous Assess phase.
 Did anything change?
 Why?

-!!! info "Additional Resources"
-    For a more comprehensive discussion of common vulnerabilities for web applications, as well as how to mitigate them using AWS WAF, and other AWS services, please refer to the <a href="https://d0.awsstatic.com/whitepapers/Security/aws-waf-owasp.pdf" target="_blank">Use AWS WAF to Mitigate OWASP’s Top 10 Web Application Vulnerabilities whitepaper</a>.

 ## Host Layer - Examine the Inspector findings and configure Patch Manager